MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-5.md

 ## Prerequisites

-This task has a dependency on [step 1 Generate Manifest](lab-part-3.md) and [step 2 Build Service Worker](lab-part-4.md) to download the necessary code to transform your web application into PWA.
+This task has a dependency on **Step 1 Generate Manifest** and **Step 2 Build Service Worker** to download the necessary code to transform your web application into PWA.

 ## Publish PWA
  Once you have done the previous step 1 and step 2 of PWABuilder tool, go to the next step 3 to download the generated code for your web app.